Healthy Homes Assessment Timberlea

 What We Do

-As building inspectors we deal with all the issues of professional home examinations.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we handle all issues of professional home inspections.
+We’re here to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment and conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun parts of owning or purchasing the house.
+We consider your investment to be a serious one, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing the home.

-We are specialised in a range of solutions to ensure you are completely updated on the condition of any property you might be looking to purchase or sell and also other solutions.
+We offer a wide range of services to make sure that you are fully aware of the state of any property you may be considering buying or selling along with other solutions.

-With our systemised approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your report, you are able to actually see any issues identified.
-With our detailed reporting it’s easy to understand why we get so many clients recommending our service to family and acquaintances.
+We have a systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the Report, you can actually see any issues identified.
+Through our comprehensive reporting it is no wonder that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports